Caizhenxin/Caizhenxin/README.md

 - 👋 Hi, I’m Caizhenxin,a student from Nanjing Normal University,Chian.
 - 👀 I’m interested in Psychology and want to be a reseacher in the future.
 - 🌱 I’m currently studying at Nanjing Normal University.
-- 📫 You can connect me by email.
-My emial is 1372279952@qq.com or Idle.Mr.Xin@Gmial.com
+- 📫 You can contact me by email.
+My email addresses are 1372279952@qq.com or Idle.Mr.Xin@gmail.com.
 - Because I'm new here,any comments and suggestions are welcomed!!!
 > ❤️I hope that days will be quite.(◍˃̶ᗜ˂̶◍)✩